 385. NORTH AMERICAN PREHISTORY.
 (3, 0, 3).
 Prehistory of North America from the time of continental peopling until the arrival of Europeans.

 386. NORTH AMERICAN INDIANS.
 (3, 0, 3).
 Introduction to the history and contemporary existence of indigenous peoples living north of Mexico.
 Emphasis is placed on the continuity in politics and cultural practices of Native Americans within the larger existential context of the United States.

 390. LINGUISTIC ANTHROPOLOGY.
 (3, 0, 3).
 Introduction to linguistic anthropology, including an overview of fundamental theories, concepts, methods.
 Topics include the correlations between world cultures and their languages, historical linguistics, understanding meaning systems, as well as discourse analysis.

 420(G).
 INDIGENOUS CULTURES.
 (3, 0, 3).
 Comparative overview of globalizing cultures from ethnographic and ethnological perspectives, focusing on one or more regions of the world.
 Prereq: ANTH 201 or permission of instructor required.

 430. FORENSIC ANTHROPOLOGY.
 (3, 0, 3).
 Laboratory and discussion based course examining the methods and theories used to investigate human skeletal remains.
 Topics include laboratory methods used to determine postmortem interval, age, sex, ancestry, and personal identification.
-Prereq: ANTH330.
-Restr: Junior classification and permission of the instructor required.
+Prereq: ANTH330 or permission of instructor required.

 440(G).
 LOUISIANA ARCHAEOLOGY.
 (3, 0, 3).
 Overview of major cultures, sites, and topics in the state, including the first Native American societies, earliest monuments, historical ecology, technology, subsistence, political economy, culture contact, colonial and underwater archaeology.